cpy-dev/SQLite-shell/README.md

 # SQLite-shell
-### Lightweight cross platform SQLite shell
+### Lightweight cross platform open source SQLite shell

 # Installation

-Download teh .deb file corresponding with your system
+Download teh .deb file corresponding with your system.
+Example:

+    $ curl https://github.com/CargoCodes/SQLite-shell/raw/main/sqliteshell_1.1.3-1_i386.deb -o sqliteshell_1.1.3-1_i386.deb

+Then install it via dpkg:

+    $ dpkg -i sqliteshell_1.1.3-1_i386.deb

 # Setup

-    $ ./setup.sh

-Before trying to execute the application, it is needed to run "setup.sh": it installs the needed dependencies and allows sqliteshell.sh to be executed.
+Before yout start using SQLite-Shell, you need to run "sqliteshellsetup" command, to make sure that the needed dependencies are up to date.

-On some systems, it is required to get permission to execute setup.sh.
-This is the command for doing that:
+    $ sqliteshellsetup

+On some systems you may need to gain execution permit, to do that navigate to your /usr/local/bin folder and type:

-    $ sudo chmod +x setup.sh
+    $ sudo chmod +x sqliteshellsetup

-After the setup execution, you can execute sqliteshell.sh and use SQLite Shell

 # Usage

-    $ ./sqliteshell.sh
+    $ sqliteshell

 Remember to enter the full file path of the database in the given space, and to press "Load" before executing any command

+Source code is installed in your system at /usr/local/src/sqliteshell.
+Please don't delete source code, it will cause SQLite-Shell to not run anymore

 # Updates
 ### Version 1.1.0